Matsumotorise/MD-CV/index.md

 I am currently working on a Bachelor of Science degree in Computer Science at Virginia Tech.

-Currently, I plan to work in the field of Cybersecurity and am looking for opportunities to gain early experience.
+Currently, I plan to work in the field of Cybersecurity or software development and am looking for opportunities to gain early experience.

 More relevant information about me can be found below.